-Maximum Offering

-Per Share Amount
+Per Share Maximum Offering Amount

-Public Offering Price \$ 16.00 \$ 60,793,600
+Public Offering Price \$ \$

-Placement Agents' Fee \$ 0.80 \$ 3,039,680
+Placement Agents' Fee \$ \$

-Proceeds, before expenses, to us \$ 15.20 \$ 57,753,920
+Proceeds, before expenses, to us \$ \$

 We estimate the total expenses of this offering, excluding the placement agents' fee, will be approximately \$400,000.
 Because there is no minimum offering amount required as a condition to closing in this offering, the actual offering amount, the placement agents' fee and net proceeds to us, if any, in this offering may be substantially less than the maximum offering amounts set forth above.
 We are not required to sell any specific number or dollar amount of the shares of common stock offered in this offering, but the placement agents will use their best efforts to arrange for the sale of all of the shares of common stock offered.
-Pursuant to an escrow agreement among us, the placement agents and an escrow agent, some or all of the funds received in payment for the shares of common stock sold in this offering has closed, indicating the date on which the shares of common stock are to be delivered to the purchasers and the proceeds are to be delivered to us.
+Pursuant to an escrow agreement among us, the placement agents and an escrow agent, some or all of the funds received in payment for the shares of common stock sold in this offering will be wired to an interest bearing escrow account and held until we and the placement agents notify the escrow agent that this offering has closed, indicating the date on which the shares of common stock are to be delivered to the purchasers and the proceeds are to be delivered to us.